iexcloud/docs/source/migrating-and-importing-data/loading-data-from-aws-s3.md

 # Loading Data from AWS S3

 In few steps, you can import data from CSV, JSON, or JSONL data files in your S3 buckets.
-Accessing a bucket requires specifying the bucket and credentials to access it.
-You must configure bucket access *before* you create a dataset from that bucket's files.
-Here are the access types:
+Before creating a dataset that uses bucket files, you must configure credentials for accessing the bucket.
+Here are the credential types:

-- **Access Key:** Specify credentials composed of an access key and secret access key.
+- **Access Key:** Specify your bucket access key and secret access key.
 For details, see [Accessing S3 via Your Access Key](./accessing-s3-via-your-access-key.md).
-- **AWS storage integration:** Grant Apperate's S3 user read access to your bucket.
+- **AWS Integration:** Grant Apperate's S3 user bucket read access.
 Learn how at [Accessing S3 via Storage Integration](./accessing-s3-via-storage-integration.md).

 Here we'll create a dataset from an S3 bucket file.